 Hank Locklin "RCA Country Legends" (RCA, 2003)

 This is, amazingly, Locklin's only standard-issue American best-of in the CD era...
 A modest but eclectic collection, it includes the biggest hits -- "Geisha Girl," "Please Help Me, I'm Falling," "Send Me The Pillow You Dream On" -- but also dips into early hillbilly hits and sticks more to upbeat numbers and mostly skips his most syrupy ballads.
-Like the other discs in this series, this includes some unusual selections, among them an old fave of mine from some scratchy Camden LP I had, "Followed Closely By My Teardrops," which has a catchy guitar riff that I dig.
+Like the other discs in this series, this includes some unusual selections, among them an old fave of mine from some scratchy Camden LP I had, "Followed Closely By My Teardrops," which has a catchy guitar riff I really dig.
 A fun selection of Locklin's work -- not necessarily representative of his cornier side, but pretty fun to listen to.

 Hank Locklin "The Best Of Hank Locklin" (RCA Victor, 1965) (LP)